 Forget fear, flip your perspective and improve health by going upside down.

-Gwen Lawrence has been massage therapist for 20 years and a practicing fitness professional since 1990.
+Gwen Lawrence has been a massage therapist for 20 years and a practicing fitness professional since 1990.

 Headstand can be the most anxiety-inducing word heard in yoga class.
-Inversions, however, offer numerous benefits; some are even considered to be calming (yes, really).
+There are, however, offer numerous yoga inversion benefits; some are even considered to be calming (yes, really).
 Here, 7 reasons to make these poses a consistent part of your practice.

 “Inversions, when done properly, are good for your health,” explains Gwen Lawrence, yoga instructor to pro athletes like the NY Giants.
 Typically categorized as an asana (yoga posture) with the head being below the heels, they include forearm stand, handstand, headstand and shoulderstand.

-- Stimulate The Pineal Gland According to Lawrence, “flushing out the glands” occurs a result of inversions.
+- Stimulate The Pineal Gland One of the most unique benefits of inversion, according to Lawrence, is “flushing out the glands”, which occurs a result of inversions.
 The pineal gland, part of the endocrine system, is a small, conelike gland located in the middle of the brain.
 Imagine your third eye chakra, right between the eyes and above the bridge of the nose.
 Ancient yogis believed the pineal gland secreted amrita, thought to be the fluid of immortality.
 Keeping your body in a continuously upright position causes this fluid to drip down into your solar plexus, where it would evaporate.
 Practicing inversions allows the fluid to drip back down into the head, retaining its essence.

-- Increases Oxygen In The Brain Going upside down alters circulation, sending blood to the head, by positioning the body so the heels are above both the head and heart.
+- Increases Oxygen In The Brain Headstand benefits also include altered circulation, sending blood to the head, by positioning the body so the heels are above both the head and heart.
 This allows blood and fresh oxygen to move into areas of the body that do not receive as much when in its standard upright position.
 This increases mental function, improves concentration as well as memory.

 - Improve Immune Function Lawrence tells us that inversions can “enable clearing of the sinuses and lymphatic healing” which are key in maintaining health.
 As lymph moves through the body, it picks up toxins and bacteria that need to be eliminated via the lymph nodes.
 Lymph moves as a result of muscle contractions and gravity; thus, going upside down allows lymph to travel more easily into the respiratory system, where toxins enter the body.

-- Create An Energetic Shift Inversions, specifically active ones such as handstand or forearm stand, can be very energizing.
+- Create An Energetic Shift Improved energy are among the yoga inversion benefits.
+Inversions, specifically active ones such as handstand or forearm stand, can be very energizing.
 These active inversions get more blood moving to the brain, invigorating both the physical body as well as the brain.